 The Castle in the Attic by Elizabeth Winthrop: This fantasy story is about a ten-year-old boy who shrinks down to the size of a toy knight and battles a wicked magician in another land.
 (It’s a personal favorite of mine.)

 A Wrinkle in Time by Madeline L’Engle: This classic adventure tells the story of three children who travel through space and time to find the protagonist’s father, a scientist who disappeared while engaged in secret government work.

 The Chronicles of Chrestomanci by Diana Wynne Jones: There are six books in this series, and you'll want to read every one.
 The stories revolve around a mysterious sorcerer called Chrestomanci.
 Some of the stories explore how Chrestomanci came to be, while others are about the adventures of other children.
 All of them are fantastic.

 To Kill a Mockingbird by Harper Lee: Even if you’ve read it before, it’s worth reading again.
 This book tells the story of a small southern town rocked by a shocking crime.
 It addresses issues of family, friendship, race, and heroic honesty.

 Sideways Stories from Wayside School by Louis Sachar: This collection of quirky short stories is fun to read over and over again.
 The stories center around the wacky and backwards adventures of students at Wayside School—a school that was built sideways.

 Where the Wild Things Are by Maurice Sendak: This is another classic that never gets old.
 This story tells about the adventures of Max, a little boy who runs away from home and finds himself on an island of monsters.

-There are about 500 more books I could add to this list, but there are, after all, only three months of summer.
-I can’t wait to get started on these.
-Do you have any more recommendations?
-Tell me in the comments!
+There are about 500 more books we could add to this list, but there are, after all, only three months of summer.
+Happy reading!